Birddie721/WarhammerFantasyCalculator/README.md

 # WarhammerFantasyCalculator
+For use with Warhammer Fantasy Battles 8th edition

 This calculator is used to determine the outcome of an equal points matchup between two units.
 One unit is selected as the unit that charges, the other will be the unit that holds.